alimness/sabbath-school-resources/src/en/devo/dh-reading-plan-01/part-03/day-179/day-179-1-egw.md

 ---
-title: EGW Reading
+title: The Earlier Judges PP 543-545b
-subtitle: The Earlier Judges PP 543-545b
+subtitle: EGW Reading
 ---

-Chapter 53—The Earlier Judges
+### Chapter 53—The Earlier Judges

 This chapter is based on Judges 6 to 8; 10.